Firmbackbone/fbb-sustainability-analysis-cli/README.md

   - Note: The sentiment score is shifted by +1 so that only positive or neutral sentiment increases the score, while negative sentiment does not penalize the site.

+4. **Final Score**:
   The scores are normalized to be between 0 and 1, where:
-- 1.0 represents the highest scoring website in the dataset
+  * 1.0 represents the highest scoring website in the dataset
-- 0.0 represents websites with no sustainability content
+  * 0.0 represents websites with no sustainability content
-- All other websites get scores between 0 and 1, preserving relative differences
+  * All other websites get scores between 0 and 1, preserving relative differences

 ## Data Format Requirements